eLearningHub/quarto-phd-slides/presentation-01/presentation-01.md

 - Lengthy process (often 4-7 years).
 - High levels of specialization.
 - Significant personal and financial sacrifices.
-- **Statistic**: In 2009, the United States awarded 64,000 PhDs, but only 14% of graduates secured tenure-track positions within 5 years.
+- **Statistic**: In 2009, the United States awarded 64,000 PhDs, but only 14% of graduates secured tenure-track positions within 5 years [@Economist2010].

 ## Job Market Realities
 - Limited academic positions.
 - Overqualification for non-academic roles.
 - Saturation of PhD holders in the job market.
-- **Statistic**: In 2010, only 3.5% of PhDs in science, technology, engineering, and mathematics (STEM) found permanent academic jobs within 5 years of graduating.
+- **Statistic**: In 2010, only 3.5% of PhDs in science, technology, engineering, and mathematics (STEM) found permanent academic jobs within 5 years of graduating [@Economist2010].

 # Academic vs. Industry Gap